 Length of support

-MIT-WHOI Joint Program students are supported for the first five years of their graduate studies toward a Ph.
-D. and for fewer years (typically two or three) for a Masters or Engineers degree.
+MIT-WHOI Joint Program students are supported for the first five years of their graduate studies toward a doctoral degree and for fewer years (typically two or three) for a Masters or Engineers degree.

 As a doctoral student, you can request support into a sixth year with accompanying recommendations from your advisor and from the appropriate Joint Program Committee certifying acceptable academic progress and the special circumstances requiring the sixth year of support.
 The sixth year of support must be approved by the Dean at WHOI for students with financial support through WHOI and by the Joint Program Director at MIT for students with financial support through MIT, after consultation with the appropriate Department Chair at WHOI or Department Head at MIT.